jeroneSamari/P0-JS-Person201/README.md

 ## Starter Code and Using Git
-**_You must have installed all software (Java, Git, VS Code) before you can complete the project._** You can find the [directions for installation here](https://coursework.cs.duke.edu/cs-201-spring-23/resources-201/-/blob/main/installingSoftware.md).
+**_You should have installed all software (Java, Git, VS Code) before completing this project._** You can find the [directions for installation here](https://coursework.cs.duke.edu/cs-201-spring-23/resources-201/-/blob/main/installingSoftware.md) (including workarounds for submitting without Git if needed).

 We'll be using Git and the installation of GitLab at [coursework.cs.duke.edu](https://coursework.cs.duke.edu).
 All code for classwork will be kept here.
 Git is software used for version control, and GitLab is an online repository to store code in the cloud using Git.